What is Horizontal Communication: Examples, Types & Advantages

 Ans: Upward communication flows from bottom to top where subordinates report to superiors while downward communication is an authoritative form of communication where superiors give instructions to subordinates.
 These differ from horizontal communication as it is a lateral form of communication between employees of equal rank in an organization.

-Related Reading: Check out our detailed article on difference between upward and downward communication
+Check out our detailed article on: the difference between upward and downward communication

-Q5) What is the purpose of downward communication?
+Q5) What is horizontal communication in business communication?

 Aditya Soni